 Buprenorphine has opioid effects and it can be misused if taken without a physician’s guidance or by people without an opioid dependency.
 In Suboxone, Zubsolv, and Bunavail medications the Naloxone component is added to decrease the potential misuse.
 When taken as prescribed*, Naloxone blocks opioid withdrawals.

-*Buprenorphine sublingual tablets should never be crushed and injected as this will actually create withdrawal effects.
+*Buprenorphine sublingual tablets should never be crushed as it won’t work otherwise (AmericanAddictionCenters).

-When taking Buprenorphine medication it is important to follow some precautions.
+When taking Buprenorphine medication (with or without Naloxone) it is important to follow some precautions.
 Consult with your provider if you have other medications; do not mix it with illicit drugs, alcohol, sedatives, or tranquilizers; ensure your doctor monitors your health, specifically liver-related issues that can arise8.
 Mixing Suboxone or other buprenorphine products with benzodiazepines or alcohol can lead to an overdose or death.

 It is important to take buprenorphine in the prescribed dosage to avoid potential withdrawals.
 Also when the prescribed medication dissolves in the mouth, patients should be aware of potential dental problems.
 After the medication is dissolved, patients should swoosh gently the water in their mouth and swallow; wait at least an hour before brushing their teeth not to damage them and let the mouth return to its normal state4.